Dr James Dunk

 Image: Wikimedia Commons: Atomic_cloud_over_Hiroshima_(from Matsuyama) 509th Operations Group

-A collaborative project between the University of Sydney, Monash University, Harvard University, and KTH Stockholm
+Within the ARC Discovery Project Planetary Health Histories: Developing Concepts, led by the University of Sydney, Monash University, and KTH Stockholm

 Image: NASA/USGS Landsat; Geoscience Australia.
 Source: Landsat gallery.

-Psychology as if the whole earth mattered: towards a planetary mental health
+Psychology as if the whole earth mattered: towards a planetary psychology

 Books